Getting your Trinity Audio player ready... |

 How to Study for SAT Math

 Thus far, we’ve discussed how learning a wide range of concepts is necessary to succeed in SAT math.
 A great way to learn all of these topics is through topical learning.
-Topical learning entails learning one topic at a time and focusing solely on that topic until you have mastered it.
+Specifically, topical learning entails learning 1 topic at a time and focusing solely on that topic until you have mastered it.
 By studying in this way, you can ensure that you truly learn each topic before moving to the next one.

-Learning an SAT math topic takes time, care, and attention.
-So, jumping around from topic to topic will hinder your ability to learn.
+Generally, learning an SAT math topic takes time, care, and attention.
+Thus, jumping around from topic to topic will hinder your ability to learn.

 TTP PRO TIP: